 A Pop-up Shopping Cart on Desktop

-a) A pop-up may overlap part of the page.
+a) A pop-up may overlay part of the page.
 It lets you focus on the cart contents but usually limits the ability to interact with the page.
-We chose this approach for one of our clients, GSM55.
+We chose this approach for one of our clients,

 in your store.
-If you have the bottom menu (navbar) like in a shopping app design, you need a separate page for the cart with the icon on the bar.1.4 A Mix of a Mini and a Full Page Cart
+If you have the bottom menu (navbar) like in a shopping app design, you need a separate page for the cart with the icon on the bar.[onilab_carousel name="cart page"]

 Such a combination will bring you the benefits of both solutions.
-Shoppers who need a fast experience will use the pop-up to review products and proceed to checkout.
+Online shoppers requiring a fast customer experience will use the pop-up to review products and checkout.
 In the meantime, more deliberate customers will open the dedicated page to check all information before leaving their money in your store.

-How does a website behave when users click on the “Add to cart” button?
+How does an eCommerce website behave when users click the “Add to cart” button?
 The possible changes cover a cart pictogram, a notification, and a call to action on the product page.

 2.1 Organizing the Cart Pictogram

 Your icon should be recognizable and familiar to everyone.
-The pictogram can be a cart, a basket, or a bag, which should be easily discoverable on any website page.
-Let’s compare the difference between a cart icon on mobile and desktop and check how to ensure the best shopping cart UX on these devices.
+The pictogram can be a cart, a basket, or a shopping bag, which should be easily discoverable on any website page.
+Let's compare the difference between a mobile and desktop shopping cart icon and check how to ensure the best shopping cart UX on these devices.

 Mobile App Shopping Cart Location

-The icon location depends on your navigation type.
-The lower tab bar should have a cart icon on it (in the center or on the right).
-Note that the bottom menu is a prerequisite for a positive user experience in progressive web apps since customers don’t have to reach up to tap the main controls.
-We’ve talked about it in our article on
+The icon placement depends on your navigation type.
+The lower tab bar should have a cart icon (in the center or on the right).
+Note that the bottom menu is a prerequisite for a positive customer experience since users don't have to reach up to tap the main controls.
+Many progressive apps adhere to these principles, as seen in

 .Does your store have conventional navigation with a hamburger menu?
-Then, a cart icon generally takes the upper right corner, standing close to the account and search icons.
+Then, a shopping cart icon generally takes the upper right corner, standing close to the account and search pictograms.
+The left corner is too far to be accessed with a thumb.
+Don't use this space.

-Desktop screen space provides more room for your creativity.
-Website owners make the cart icon more visible and brighter so that visitors can instantly distinguish it from other pictograms.
+Desktop screen space provides more space for your creativity.
+ECommerce business owners make the cart icon more visible and brighter so that visitors can instantly distinguish it from other pictograms.
 You can write the words like “My cart” or the total sum next to it to make it more noticeable.
 The standard location is in the upper right corner.

 2.2 Showing Feedback